 Jim Stanford’s visual compositions, too, are filled with wonder and surprise.
 They embody the endless struggle to incorporate infinite variables into our own lives as we seek to make sense of our own existence and the world around us.
 What we find in Stanford’s imagery, however, is not tangible.
 His photomontages are abstract, in the sense that no familiar subject is evident and no representational narrative is present in his compositions.
 Working on the two-dimensional plain, the artist has not attempted to represent our light and shadow; nor has he created an inaccessible syntax or secret vocabulary.
 Instead, he has boldly confronted the difficulties we face when we try to comprehend phenomena that remains stubbornly inexplicable. - Jeffrey H. Rosen, Ph.D., Vice President for Accreditation Relations and Director, Open Pathway.
 Higher Learning Commission

-An exquisite review of Shimmering Zen by Evan Pricco, Editor-in-Chief of Juxtopoz Magazine, was published in the Winter 2018 issue.
-The book may be purchased at Amazon and Smallworks Press.
+An exquisite review of Shimmering Zen by Evan Pricco, Editor-in-Chief of Juxtopoz Magazine, is published in the Winter 2018 issue.
+The book may be purchased at Amazon and/or Smallworks Press.